 The China Loophole

 Many conventional brands claim to be cruelty-free but still sell their products in China.
-Many areas of China requires pre/post-market animal-testing of all products entering their marketplace.
+Be wary of these claims.
+All products solid in Mainland China are required to undergo pre/post-market animal testing.

 There has been lots of buzz on social media in the last few months about China ending animal testing.
 Is this true?
 The short answer is no. There have been some positive changes made but animal testing is still happening in China.
 If you want to read more about the specific changes in China regulation, check out Logical Harmony’s in-depth post here.